 FIX services are available 24/7 except during software deployments, which occur Friday evenings approximately every two weeks for UAT environments and monthly for Production environments.

-Note If a FIX client remains connected to a FIX session when either the default or scheduled time occurs, sequence numbers will not reset until the FIX client logs out and logs back in to the FIX session.
+Note If a FIX client remains connected to a FIX session when either the default or custom scheduled reset time occurs, TT’s FIX engine will send a Logout message.

 By default, message sequence numbers for FIX sessions are reset when TT resets all FIX sessions.
 Message sequence numbers can also be reset, when desired, by setting Tag 34 (MsgSeqNum) = 1 and Tag 141 (ResetSeqNumFlag) = Y when sending a Logon (A) message.